annamalai-muthiah/Machine.Learning/Tier.1.Predictive.Modeling.md

 <b> Step 1.
 Data Clean-up </b> This step helps to clean-up irregular and missing values in the data set before conducting further analysis

 <b> Step 2.
-Exploratory Data Analysis </b> Exploring variables of interest in the data set through visualization tools so as to form initial impression of the data set and potential relationship between variables.
+Exploratory Data Analysis </b> Exploring variables of interest in the data set through visualization tools so as to form initial impression of the data set and potential relationships between variables.

 <b> Step 3: Mathematical Model (Machine Learning Model) setup </b>
 There are two subsets within this step.